markasfour/rshell/README.md

 #RSHELL

-Shell Terminal for UCR CS100 Software Construction Course
+Shell Terminal replicating the bash terminal for UCR CS100 Software Construction course

 ##Install
-To install and run rshell, enter the following into a terminal:
+To install and run the most current version of rshell, enter the following into a terminal:

 ```
 1. git clone http://www.github.com/markasfour/rshell.git

 2. cd rshell

-3. git checkout hw0
+3. git checkout hw2

 4. make